 In the United States, the value of the estate of a decedent, including the value of any gifts made during the decedent’s lifetime, is potentially subject to federal gift and estate tax.
 This tax, if applicable, must be paid during the probate of the estate and before any assets are transferred to the intended beneficiaries or legal heirs of the estate.
-Each taxpayer, however, is entitled to exempt up to the lifetime exemption limit which was set at $5 million in the American Taxpayer Relief Act (ATRA) of 2012.
-The lifetime exemption is also adjusted annually for inflation, putting it at $5.45 million for 2016.
+Each taxpayer, however, is entitled to exempt up to the lifetime exemption limit which is $11.4 million in 2019.
+The lifetime exemption is also adjusted annually for inflation.
 The value of assets that exceed the lifetime exemption limit are then taxed at the rate of 40 percent.
-By way of example, let’s assume that your father died in 2016, leaving behind an estate valued at $6 million.
+By way of example, let’s assume that your father died in 2018, leaving behind an estate valued at $10 million.
 Assume further that he made gifts during his lifetime valued at $2 million.
-He would then have $8 million in assets subject to federal gift and estate tax.
-After his $5.45 million exemption his estate is left with $2.55 million subject to the tax.
-Your father’s estate would owe $1.02 million in federal gift and estate; however, the tax liability would have to be paid out of estate assets prior to any assets being transferred out of the estate.
+He would then have $12 million in assets subject to federal gift and estate tax.
+After his $11.4 million exemption his estate is left with $600,000 subject to the tax.
+Your father’s estate would owe $240,00 in federal gift and estate tax; however, the tax liability would have to be paid out of estate assets prior to any assets being transferred out of the estate.
 Therefore, by the time you received the house he gifted you, all federal gift and estate tax will already have been paid.

 State Inheritance and Estate Taxes